a-lurker/a-lurker.github.io/docs/plugins-and-bit-libraries.md

 Lua 5.1 used by openLuup and Vera does not incorporate bitwise operators.
 Noting that Lua 5.2 and above do have native bitwise operators.
 There is broad ranging discussion on bit libraries for Lua [here](http://lua-users.org/wiki/BitwiseOperators).

-The lack of a bitwise library can be problem, as some plugins make use of bit operations.
+The lack of a bitwise library can be a problem, as some plugins make use of bit operations.
 Here are some solutions:

+## nixio library
 OpenWrt based devices and hence Vera devices, already have the [nixio library](https://openwrt.github.io/luci/api/modules/nixio.bit.html) installed.

-## nixio library
 The nixio library in a Vera Edge will be found in:
 ```text
 /rom/usr/lib/lua/nixio.so